 Do you re-work or modify existing cymbals?

 I do not re-work existing cymbals.
 All my cymbals I make from scratch from blank sheets or castings.
 Sometimes, but not very often, I will consider taking an existing cymbal to modify for a customer.
-I would generally recommend instead that you try Michael Paiste in Switzerland or Heather Stein in the USA for this kind of work.
+I would generally recommend instead that you try Michael Paiste in Switzerland or Heather Stine in the USA for this kind of work.

 Do you take apprentices or interns?